rcemper/IRIS-easy-ECP-workbench/README.md

 Next, you launch both containers  by
 ~~~
+      docker-compose up -d server
-      docker-compose up -d
+      docker-compose up -d client
 ~~~
-Both containers start but it may take some time as the whole configuration happens
+Don't start containers together but in sequence, as it may take some time until
-(only) during the first startup of the container.
+the whole configuration completes [only during the first startup] of the container.
 For a simple reason I had to learn:
 The final hostname is not available in the temporary containers during the build!
 And there is obviously a difference!